Invest in What You Believe

-To put it simply, Halal investing is an approach which fits with the pillars and principles of the Islamic faith.
-For those who follow halal’s various rules, several factors associated with investing simply aren’t possible to adhere to.
-For example, halal forbids profiting from debt, meaning our observant muslim clients are not able to utilize bonds and GICs.
+To put it simply, Halal investing is an approach that fits with the pillars and principles of the Islamic faith.
+Those who invest according to halal rules may find several factors associated with investing to be prohibitive.
+For example, halal forbids profiting from debt, meaning our observant Muslim clients cannot utilize bonds and GICs.

 What does a halal investing portfolio look like?

-We believe that all of our clients should be able to benefit from a well diversified portfolio.
-In fact, we’re absolutely committed to provide an identically high level of service for both our regular investing portfolio and our halal one, too.
-The Mahfaza portfolio will use our highly effective passive strategy to track the market and maximize diversification, and offer either specific stocks, or a combination of stocks and Islamic bonds (sukuks) to our clients.
-This will allow for minimized risk and maximized returns, and all while complying fully with Shariah law.
+We believe that all of our clients should be able to benefit from a well-diversified portfolio.
+We’re committed to providing an identically high level of service for our regular investment portfolio and our halal investment portfolio.
+The Mahfaza portfolio will use our highly effective passive strategy to track the market and maximize diversification, offering either specific stocks or a combination of stocks and Islamic bonds (sukuks) to our clients.
+It will help minimized risk and maximized returns, all while complying fully with Shariah law.

-Because our first Mahfaza Halal investing portfolio is made up entirely of equities, it is by its very nature higher in risk than some of our other portfolios.
-Our second is mostly comprised of equities too, but also includes selected sukuks making is less risky than the first.
-However, it’s important to bear in mind that both still have a higher risk profile than our balanced and conservative portfolios – yet we’re confident they’ll still bring you great returns over time.
+Because our first Mahfaza Halal investment portfolio is made up entirely of equities, its very nature is higher in risk than some of our other portfolios.
+Our second portfolio is mostly comprised of equities as well, but it also includes selected sukuks, making is less risky.
+It’s important to bear in mind that both still have a higher risk profile than our balanced and conservative portfolios.
+However, we’re confident that our halal-friendly portfolios will still generate great returns for you over time.

-Due to the fact that Shariah law prohibits using fixed income (something which has the ability to mitigate risk), we always advise our muslim clients to consider keeping more of their assets in cash than our investors working with lower risk portfolios.
-Despite this difference, however, we’re confident as Wealthface that our diversified passive approach can bring the returns our clients need to achieve their goals.
+Due to the fact that Shariah law prohibits using fixed income (something which can mitigate risk), we always advise our Muslim clients to consider keeping more of their assets in cash than investors working with lower risk portfolios.
+Despite this difference, we’re confident in our diversified passive approach which we believe can generate our clients’ returns to achieve their goals.

-There are no low risk, balanced or conservative portfolios in our Mahfaza products.
-Because our halal portfolios are comprised primarily of stocks, the risk profile of them is closest to that of a growth portfolio.
+There are no low-risk, balanced nor conservative portfolios in our Mahfaza products.
+Because our halal portfolios are comprised primarily of stocks, their risk profile is closest to that of a Growth portfolio.

-We do recommend that our clients keep more cash assets, in order to safeguard their investments.
+We do recommend that our clients keep more cash assets to safeguard their investments.

-Equality and accessibility are two of the cornerstones of Wealthface, and they are both principles which form the heart of everything we do.
-Because of this, we charge exactly the same fees for our halal observant customers as we do any of our other clients – and that’s a part of the Wealthface approach which will never change.
+Equality and accessibility are the cornerstones of WealthFace, two principles at the heart of everything we do.
+It is the reason we charge exactly the same fees for our halal observant customers as we do any of our other clients – and that’s a part of the Wealthface approach, which will never change.

 Why does Wealthface recommend holding cash for halal observant investors?

 We assess every client’s risk tolerance levels with our unique and effective questionnaire.
-Based upon your own personal ability to handle risk, as well as your investment aims and goals, we might advise on particular risk profiles which might include cash.
-When this arises, the cash will stand in for fixed income which we would normally utilize for different mandates.
-If you have any concerns, we’d be more than happy to discuss them with you, but worry not: Wealthface always has the client’s needs and best interests in mind.
+Based on your own personal ability to handle risk, coupled with your investment aims and goals, we might advise the inclusion of cash for particular risk profiles, in which case the cash would substitute for fixed income, which we would normally utilize for different mandates.

 Due to Islamic guidelines on investing, we do not use ETFs that include bonds or stocks that do not comply with Islamic law in our Halal Investing Portfolio.
-In their place, we use individual stocks for the majority of our quality portfolio compositions which are in accordance with those key principles.
+Instead, we use individual stocks for the majority of our quality portfolio compositions that are in accordance with those key principles.

-However, it’s worth noting that the process used to piece together our Mahfaza portfolio is actually somewhat similar to what you’d expect from an ETF, as both track a market index in its entirety instead of attempting to pick stocks and lead the market.
+It’s worth noting that the process used to piece together our Mahfaza portfolio is somewhat similar to what you’d expect from an ETF, as both tracks a market index in its entirety instead of attempting to pick stocks and lead the market.

 Does your Halal Portfolio include bonds?

-Because Islamic law prohibits interest, you will not find bonds in the Wealthface Halal portfolios.
-We have been meticulous in providing a fully observant portfolio for our clientele, and as a result, our Halal portfolios are made up entirely of equity (stocks) or stocsk and sukuks.
+Because Islamic law prohibits interest, you will not find bonds in the WealthFace Halal portfolios.
+We have been meticulous in providing a fully observant portfolio for our clientele.
+As a result, our Halal portfolios are made up entirely of equity (stocks) or a combination of stocks and sukuks.